gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 to the user.

 - allow exchange of JWT issued by the trusted IdP with the OpenStack token.
-A simple usecase here is a possibility for an GitHub workflow to access OpenStack resources what is possible for the majority of cloud and service providers
+A simple use case here is a possibility for an GitHub workflow to access OpenStack resources what is possible for the majority of cloud and service providers

-- Implement SCIM support so that customer is able in a self-service manner synchronize domain users from an external Idp
+- Implement SCIM support so that customer is able in a self-service manner synchronize domain users from an external IdP

 ### External authorization system